 Buckbean leaves (Menyanthes trifoliata)

 Bitter/Wild Orange skins (Citrus aurantium)

 Partially frozen 189 to 198 metre deep arterial waters.

 It is an acquired taste but the blend is superb.
-What is even more noticeable is the aftertaste that lingers on the palette as a robust reminder of your delicate sip.
+What is even more noticeable is the aftertaste which lingers on your palette as a robust reminder of your delicate sip.

 The classic way to drink black balsam is straight or on the rocks.
 But of course there are all sorts of cocktail variations which can make it a bit more palatable if you find that it’s a touch on the strong side.
 There are also different versions of balsam including a fruitier blackcurrant flavour and smooth cream liqueur.